 By 1882, the town had made considerable progress and had 500 residents.
 It contained eight general stores, three hardware stores, two drug stores, two grocery stores, two millinery stores, two hotels, a billiard hall, two blacksmith shops, a cabinet shop, three carpenter shops, two lumber yards, two coal yards, two livery stables, a flouring mill, a grain elevator, and nine grain buyers.

 The only manufacturing establishment was the McCune flouring mills, which were built in May 1882 by the firm of Carter & Allen.
-Subsequently, Carter sold out to a man named Galyon, and the firm became Allen & Galyon.
-The mill contained three runs of stone and turned out to be an excellent brand of goods.
+Subsequently, Carter sold out to Galyon, and the firm became Allen & Galyon.
+The mill had three runs of stone and turned out excellent goods.

 The McCune Coal Company was formed in 1882 and was composed of Isaac McCune, I.K.
 Vance, and Jonathan Rigney.
 The company’s objective was to prospect for coal in the vicinity of the town.
-In the summer of 1882, a prospect shaft was sunk to a depth of 400 feet, which passed through five veins of coal of varying thickness.
+In the summer of 1882, a prospect shaft was sunk to a depth of 400 feet, passing through five coal veins of varying thickness.
 A five-foot thick vein was reached at a depth of about 350 feet.
 The shaft was sunk within the limits of the town, showing that beneath it lay a wealth of this mineral.
-The design of the company was to develop this interest in the immediate future, and thus, the city would be another great impetus to her progress.
-The surroundings of this young city are fovorable, and its prospects of growth in the future are to an extent certain.
-The country around is rich in the growth of agricultural products of all kinds, and McCune is thus rendered a vital shipping point.
+The company’s design was to develop this interest in the immediate future, and thus, the city would be another great impetus to her progress.
+The surroundings of this young city are favorable, and its prospects of growth are, to an extent, certain.
+The surrounding area is rich in the production of agricultural products of all kinds, and McCune is thus rendered a vital shipping point.
 During the year 1882, 28 cars of oats, 88 wheat, 91 corn, 18 castor beans, five flax seed, 28 hogs, and two cattle were shipped from this station.
-The men of the town were live and energetic, and an extensive and prosperous business is sustained.”
+The men of the town were lively and energetic, and an extensive and prosperous business is sustained.”

 By 1905, McCune had grown substantially and was one of the best towns in the county.
 Churches, schools, newspapers, banks, and all classes of business were well represented, and the town was a busy, thriving, prosperous place.

 In 1910, McCune was still on the St. Louis & San Francisco Railroad and had two banks, a weekly newspaper called the McCune Herald, a high school, the leading church denominations, telegraph and express offices, and an international money order post office with six rural routes.
 Its population peaked that year at 736.
-In the following decades, the population continually declined.
+In the following decades, the population continued to decline.

-McCune schools were closed through school unification in 2013.
+McCune schools were closed as part of school unification in 2013.
 Students now attend Southeast School District 247, headquartered in Cherokee, Kansas.

 The McCune History Museum provides many exhibits dating back to the beginning of the McCune community in 1879.
 Special exhibits include the Roy Rogers room and the old county school room.